 The inspectorate supports the assessors within the Clinical Investigations & Trials division to evaluate any manufacturing license impact or GMP concerns, as well as supporting Scientific Advisory Meetings.
 The aim of the inspectorate is to enable new approaches to innovation where possible and play a role to help patients access safe and effective, new and novel treatment

-In conclusion, the Innovative Licensing and Access Pathway is a promising development that has the potential to completely alter the process by which novel treatments are created and introduced to the UK market.
+In conclusion, the Innovative Licensing and Access Pathway (ILAP) is a promising development that has the potential to completely alter the process by which novel treatments are created and introduced to the UK market.

 The pathway has been created to give businesses access to a flexible and streamlined licensing and regulatory process while also ensuring that patients can access the newest and most cutting-edge treatments.
 There are also other early access schemes such as the Early Access to Medicines Scheme (EAMS) and Project Orbis.